Medium Difficult Bible Person Quiz with Answers

 There were twelve brothers in his family.

-Several brothers sold him into slavery.
+Several older brothers sold Joseph into slavery to the Ishmaelites.

-An Egyptian bought him as a slave.
+The chief Egyptian guard bought him as a slave.

-He eventually became Pharaoh's right-hand man.
+He eventually became Pharaoh's right-hand man and governor of the land.

-Genesis 42.
+Genesis 42

 -